On $\beta=6$ Tracy-Widom distribution and the second Calogero-Painlev\'e system: Introduction and Main Result

-{\it The ultimate goal} of our study is to prove this formula using the representation (\ref{betarum}) for the function $F_6(t)$.
-To this end, one needs to find the asymptotics at $t = -\infty$ of the solution $(\gamma(t), \alpha(t))$) of the system (\ref{gammaeq}) which behaves at $t = +\infty$ as it is indicated in (\ref{gammalphaplus}).
+{\it The ultimate goal} of our study is to prove this formula using the representation \eqref{betarum} for the function $F_6(t)$.
+To this end, one needs to find the asymptotics at $t = -\infty$ of the solution $(\gamma(t), \alpha(t))$) of the system \eqref{gammaeq} which behaves at $t = \infty$ as it is indicated in \eqref{gammalphaplus}.
 Taking into account the known behavior of the Hastngs-Mcleod Painlev\'e function $u(t)$ as $t \to -\infty$, i.e.,

-one can check that the system (\ref{gammaeq}) admits the formal solution with the asymptotics,
+one can check that the system \eqref{gammaeq} admits the formal solution with the asymptotics,

 as $t \to -\infty$.
-It is significant, that the asymptotics (\ref{p22}), (\ref{gammaalphaminus1}) generate via (\ref{betarum}) the asymptotic formula (\ref{con16}) (without though the constant term $\chi$).
-Hence, a key question to address is to show that the solution $(\gamma(t), \alpha(t))$) of the system (\ref{gammaeq}) fixed by the behavior (\ref{gammalphaplus}) at $t = +\infty$ has indeed the asymptotics (\ref{gammaalphaminus1}), at $t = -\infty$.
-Another words, one needs to find a {\it connection formulae } for the solution $(\gamma(t),\alpha(t))$ of system (\ref{gammaeq}).
+It is significant, that the asymptotics \eqref{p22}, \eqref{gammaalphaminus1} generate via \eqref{betarum} the asymptotic formula \eqref{con16} (without though the constant term $\chi$).
+Hence, a key question to address is to show that the solution $(\gamma(t), \alpha(t))$) of the system \eqref{gammaeq} fixed by the behavior \eqref{gammalphaplus} at $t = \infty$ has indeed the asymptotics \eqref{gammaalphaminus1}, at $t = -\infty$.
+Another words, one needs to find a {\it connection formulae } for the solution $(\gamma(t),\alpha(t))$ of system \eqref{gammaeq}.

-Notice, that the $t =-\infty$ asymptotic formulae (\ref{p22}) - (\ref{gammaalphaminus1}), in terms of the Calogero-Painlev\'e coordinates $x_j$, become the following asymptotic relations at $t = +\infty$ up to permutation,
+Notice, that the $t =-\infty$ asymptotic formulae \eqref{p22}--\eqref{gammaalphaminus1}, in terms of the Calogero-Painlev\'e coordinates $x_j$, become the following asymptotic relations at $t = \infty$ up to permutation,

-Therefore, we arrive at the following {\it connection problem} for the Calogero-Painlev\'e system (\ref{cc6}):
+Therefore, we arrive at the following {\it connection problem} for the Calogero-Painlev\'e system \eqref{cc6}:

-{\it Show that there is a unique solution, $(x_1(t), x_2(t), x_3(t))$, of (\ref{cc6}) which is smooth for all real $t$ and which behaves at $t = -\infty$ and $t = +\infty$ as it is indicated in equations (\ref{x1as}) and (\ref{x2as}), respectively, up to permutation.}
+{\it Show that there is a unique solution, $(x_1(t), x_2(t), x_3(t))$, of \eqref{cc6} which is smooth for all real $t$ and which behaves at $t = -\infty$ and $t = \infty$ as it is indicated in equations \eqref{x1as} and \eqref{x2as}, respectively, up to permutation.}

-We are going to address this problem using the Riemann-Hilbert representation of the solutions of the Calogero-Painlev\'e system which was found in the recent work [BCR] and which we will now describe in some details.
+In this paper we address this problem using the Riemann-Hilbert representation of the solutions of the Calogero-Painlev\'e system which was found in the recent work \cite{BCR} and which we will now describe in some details.